 The discussion will convene consulting partners and business leaders to explore themes such as economic opportunities, operational challenges, infrastructure development, and strategies for sustainable growth in the High North.

-The side-event aims to deliver meaningful dialogue on the unique opportunities and challenges of the High North region, actionable insights and foster strategic dialogue.
+The side event aims to deliver meaningful dialogue on the unique opportunities and challenges of the High North region, actionable insights and foster strategic dialogue.

 Moderator: Filip Lestan (PhD Research Fellow, Nord University).